rogerpadilla/prouter/README.md

 ```

-### run a generic middleware (for doing some generic stuff) after running specific middlewares
+### run a generic middleware (for doing some generic stuff) after running specific handlers

 ```js
 import { browserRouter } from 'prouter';